PlatzKiecker/platzkiecker/README.md

 ## Development Environment Setup

+For development, testing and demonstration purposes, we have a development environment.
 To set up the development environment, follow these steps:

 1. Clone the repository: `git clone https://github.com/PlatzKiecker/platzkiecker.git`
 2. Navigate to the project directory: `cd platzkiecker`
-3. Create a `.env.dev` file in the project root directory and add the necessary environment variables for development.
+3. Create a `.env.dev` file in the project root directory and add the necessary environment variables for development and save it after.
     ```bash
     DEBUG=True
     SECRET_KEY=change_me